 I’m pretty sure I’ve found a way to bring plants (mostly faux because I’m a total black thumb) into just about every room that we’ve touched in this house.
 If you’re looking for more ways to decorate with greenery, I think you’ll love these creative ideas!

 Right now I’m working on getting our little hallway some love!
-I painted one wall a dark gray color and I’m going to install a gallery wall of family pictures.
+I painted one wall a dark gray color and I’m going to install a grid gallery wall of family pictures.
 I’m also in the process of creating a wicker basket wall on another.

 I thought the refreshed hallway area could use a little touch of life, so I got rid of a boring sign and created this DIY round wall planter!